Prominent intraosseous arachnoid granulations (foveolae granulations)

 0 images remaining

-Multiloculated CSF density mass with well-defined lytic erosion of the occipital bone near the inion adjacent to the transverse venous sinus.
-Differential diagnosis is encephalocoele, ABC, unicameral bone cyst, giant cell tumour, epidermoid and unusual metastasis
+Multiloculated cerebrospinal fluid density mass with well-defined lytic erosion of the occipital bone near the inion adjacent to the transverse venous sinus.
+Differential diagnoses are encephalocoele, aneurysmal bone cyst, unicameral bone cyst, giant cell tumor, epidermoid, and unusual metastasis

 AG are growths of arachnoid membrane into the dural sinuses which have a wide variability in the site, number, size and morphology.
 Occasionally, these extend partly up to the inner table of the skull as so called foveolae granulations, and even expand into the diploic space and eventually involve the outer table, mimicking malignant osteolytic lesions.
 It was thought that some AGs hypertrophy was in response to increasing CSF volume and pressure.
 The most common site for AG is at the superior sagittal sinus.
 They are rarely reported in the occipital and temporal bones.

 Most cases are usually asymptomatic and incidental findings on imaging studies.